-Design studies for this triangular 27-story office building and bank in Jeddah, Saudi Arabia was started around 1978.
+Design studies for this triangular 27-story office building and bank in Jeddah, Saudi Arabia were started around 1978.
 It was developed during a period in which the triangle in plan fascinated architects around the world such as I. M. Pei and his design for the East Wing of the National Gallery in Washington, DC.
 Construction of the National Commercial Bank was completed in 1983.

 Gordon Bunshaft of SOM (Skidmore, Owings & Merrill) was the project architect.
 Known for his bold forms, geometric ordering, and refined designs, Bunshaft created a towering iconic structure in a country of immense wealth that could afford this travertine clad building that freely mixes a generous, even opulent amount of unoccupied open-air volumes with income-producing air-conditioned space.